mdubinko/humID/README.md

 # humID

-Human-friendly GUIDs and other identifiers
+Human-friendly GUIDs and other identifiers:

 Suppose you had to read an arbitrary IPv6 address over the phone.
 How difficult would that be?

 How about a 160 bit Ethereum address?

-Or suppose your webapp uses GUIDs internally, but the end up getting exposed in a URL.
+Or suppose your webapp uses GUIDs internally, but they end up exposed in a URL.
-How could you ensure 'human readable' URLs out of identifiers?
+How could you ensure 'human readable' URLs?

 That's where this project comes in.